-- 6. Sick leave may be used for the following purposes: - A) Illness or injury of the employee (including infectious diseases); - B) Appointments with physicians, optometrists, dentists, and other qualified medical professionals; and - C) To attend to the illness or injury of a member of employee's immediate family. - 7.
-For the purposes of this policy, immediate family shall include the spouse, child, parent or grandparent of the employee or the employee's spouse. - 8.
+Sick leave may be used for the following purposes:

+- 1. Illness or injury of the employee (including infectious diseases); - 2.
+Appointments with physicians, optometrists, dentists, and other qualified medical professionals; and - 3.
+To attend to the illness or injury of a member of employee's immediate family.

+For the purposes of this policy, immediate family shall include the spouse, child, parent or grandparent of the employee or the employee's spouse.

 Sick leave may not be used as vacation or any other reason not addressed in this policy.

-HARDIN COUNTY POLICY SICK LEAVE

-NOTIFICATION

-- 9. Where sick leave is to be used for medical appointments, an employee shall be required to notify his/her supervisor of the intent to use sick leave as soon as the employee knows of the appointment.
-Employees are to schedule their appointments as early as possible in the day or as late as possible in the afternoon to minimize business disruption. - 10.
-Where use of sick leave is not known in advance, an employee shall notify his/her supervisor of the intent to use sick leave within one (1) hour of the employee's normal time to begin work, when practical. - 11.
-Where it is not practical to notify the supervisor within one (1) hour of the normal starting time, the employee should notify his/her supervisor as soon as is reasonably practical. - 12.
-If the employee feels that the situation will cause the employee to miss more than one day of work, the employee should notify his/her supervisor of the anticipated length of absence.
+Where sick leave is to be used for medical appointments, an employee shall be required to notify their supervisor of the intent to use sick leave as soon as the employee knows of the appointment.
+Employees are to schedule their appointments as early as possible in the day or as late as possible in the afternoon to minimize business disruption.

-DOCUMENTATION
+Where use of sick leave is not known in advance, an employee shall notify their supervisor of the intent to use sick leave within one (1) hour of the employee's normal time to begin work, when practical.

+Where it is not practical to notify the supervisor within one (1) hour of the normal starting time, the employee should notify their supervisor as soon as is reasonably practical.

+If the employee feels that the situation will cause the employee to miss more than one day of work, the employee should notify their supervisor of the anticipated length of absence.

-- 13. If an employee uses over 3 consecutive days of sick leave, the supervisor shall have the right to require a physician's statement or some other acceptable documentation of injury or illness.
-Failure to provide appropriate documentation for the use of sick leave may result in disciplinary action up to and including termination. - 14.
-Documentation requirements under Section 13 of this policy shall also apply in situations where the absence is for the care of a member of the immediate family. - 15.
+If an employee uses over 3 consecutive days of sick leave, the supervisor shall have the right to require a physician's statement or some other acceptable documentation of injury or illness.
+Failure to provide appropriate documentation for the use of sick leave may result in disciplinary action up to and including termination.

+Documentation requirements under this policy shall also apply in situations where the absence is for the care of a member of the immediate family.

 Documentation of illness or injury shall be required for any sick leave use during the two (2) weeks prior to resignation of employment with the county or at any time the supervisor has reason to believe the employee is not sick and abusing the sick leave policy.